acudovs/rscheck/README.md

 RSCheck is a simple daemon for checking a Real Server health before adding it to a Load Balancing cluster.

-It is very dangerous to add misconfigured Real Server to a Load Balancing cluster especially when using least connection scheduler (lesser extent but still affects other schedulers).
+It is very dangerous to add misconfigured Real Server to a L4 Load Balancing cluster (eg. IPVS) especially when using least connection scheduler (lesser extent but still affects other schedulers).
 Missing virtual IP address or rp_filter enabled on a Real Server network interface leads to site downtime by directing all new connections to the misconfigured server.